TekkadanPlays/Getting-Started-with-eOS/README.md

 # Intro

-This guide is my attempt to share a distributable and recyclable setup without compromising the integrity of new users who might want to figure it out on their own, without copying my dotfiles.
+This guide is my attempt to share a distributable and recyclable setup without compromising the integrity of new users who might want to figure it out on their own, or do things their own way.

-A lot of my application choices are designed to work optimally with the i3 environment, enabling FULL user authority over just about everything.
+A lot of my application choices are designed to work optimally with the i3 environment, enabling FULL user authority over just about everything, with a minimal and completely tunable UI/UX.

 If it seems too complicated for you, it probably is.